vfagesgo/Denodo-Docker/README.md

     $xhost + 127.0.0.1
 Enter into the container

-    $docker exec -it denodo bash
+    $docker exec -it denodock bash
 # Start the Denodo Control Center

     $cd /denodo/bin